etherzhhb/Shang/README.md

 Getting Start
 -------------
-This guide should quickly get you started using Shang to synthesize C into Verilog.
+This guide should quickly get you started on using Shang to synthesize C into Verilog.
 We divided this guide into 2 parts.
 Installation will guide you to install required packages and complie the source code on Ubuntu.
 Main or Hybrid Flow will show you how to use Shang in different synthesis flow.
 These flows has